 Less than Significant Impact.
-Wineries will not add new residents or change land uses, and, therefore, would not generate a demand for additional public services such as fire protection, police protection, schools, parks, and other public facilities.
+Wineries will not add new residents or change residential land uses or impede public services.
+Therefore, no additional public services such as fire protection, police protection, schools, parks, and other public facilities will be needed in result of the General Order.
 New or expanding wineries would not result in substantial adverse physical impacts associated with provisions of or need for new or physically altered governmental facilities.

 Recreation